-Peck Expeditionary Learning K-8 School
+Peck Expeditionary Learning School

 Client: Guilford County Schools